smarras79/JexpressoHOmesh/README.md

 [Simone Marras](mailto:smarras@njit.edu)

-# Some notes on using JEXPRESSO
+# Some notes on using JexpressoHOmesh

 To install and run the code assume Julia 1.10.0

 ## Setup

-After cloning JexpressoHmeshO do the following:
+After cloning JexpressoHOmesh do the following:

 1.
 ```bashx